kylbutlr/flex-slideshow/README.md

 # Flex Slideshow
-Photo/image slideshow using flex, ideal for a landing page.
+Photo/image slideshow using flex
+Created as a landing page but could also be used in a window